-Their household income should not exceed income eligibility guidelines (185% of federal poverty guidelines).
+- Self-Declaration Their household income should not exceed income eligibility guidelines (185% of federal poverty guidelines).
 See EFO /LDA agency representative for current Income Eligibility Guidelines.
-Applicants need not show proof of income to self-certify.
+Applicants will not be asked to show proof of income to self-certify.
+Must be a resident of New Jersey. - 2.
+Existing Local, State or Federal Program participant (example WIC) - 3.
+Disaster Relief Event description to be provided.